|Producers||Khalik Allah, Leah Giblin|

 About the Filmmaker

-Khalik Allah, b.
-1985, is a self taught filmmaker and photographer.
+Khalik Allah is a self taught filmmaker and photographer.
 His profoundly personal work has been described as visceral, hauntingly beautiful, penetrative and honest.
-Khalik’s first book of photographs, Souls Against the Concrete, will be published by University of Texas Press in 2017.
+Khalik’s first book of photographs, Souls Against the Concrete, was published by University of Texas Press in 2017.
 His eye for daring portraiture and bold aesthetics have distinguished him as a new visionary in the field.
 With his award-winning film Field Niggas, Khalik garnered the attention of The New York Times, The New Yorker, Vice, and The Guardian.